jes/hardbin/README.md

 ## Usage

+Note that the security guarantees of hardbin only apply when accessing it over a local (or otherwise trusted) gateway.
+If you access it over a gateway that you do not control, then the security model degrades to be equivalent to that of traditional encrypted pastebins.

 If you trust the hardbin.com server and hosting company and the HTTPS CA infrastructure, you can always find the latest version of hardbin by going straight to [hardbin.com](https://hardbin.com/).